Saurabh240/INFO/learnings/java-interview-guide/java/collections.md

 - `Concurrent collections` like `CopyOnWriteArrayList` and `ConcurrentHashMap` are designed for multithreaded environments, allowing safe concurrent modifications.
 - These collections implement `failsafe iterators` and offer features like fine-grained locking (in `ConcurrentHashMap`) for enhanced performance and safety.

+### Q-10: What is a Set in Java?
+A collection that doesn't allow duplicates.
+Implementations include HashSet, TreeSet, LinkedHashSet.

+### Q-11: Difference between Iterator and ListIterator?
+Iterator: Only forward iteration.
+ListIterator: Bidirectional iteration (forward and backward).

+### Q-12: Explain BlockingQueue.
+A thread-safe queue that supports blocking operations, waiting for space or elements when necessary.
+Common implementations: ArrayBlockingQueue, LinkedBlockingQueue.

+### Q-13: Difference between map() and flatMap() in Streams?
+map(): Transforms each element individually. flatMap(): Flattens and transforms each element into a stream.